Visa Traveler

 • Additional requirements:

-• Visa is NOT EXEMPT, but are eligible to obtain Visa ON ARRIVAL
+• Visa is NOT EXEMPT, but you are eligible to obtain Visa on Arrival (VOA)

 • VOA fee is 100 USD, valid for 30 days, single-entry only